Who will enforce the law on commercial pornography websites?

 What does age verification mean for your child?

 The same way that protections are in place to restrict children from entering sex shops on the high street, this will create a safety net for children’s protection online.
-Although age verification will not be a silver bullet, these measures should mean that younger children will be less likely to stumble across or access pornographic content online.
+Although age verification is not a silver bullet, these measures should mean younger children are less likely to stumble across or access pornographic content online.